-- 2008(a)An appraiser must develop value opinion(s) and conclusion(s) by use of one or more approaches2009that are necessary for credible assignment results. - 2010(b)An appraiser must, when necessary for credible assignment results, analyze the effect on value, if2011any, of: - 2012 (i) the nature and history of the business enterprise or intangible asset; - 2013(ii)financial and economic conditions affecting the business enterprise or intangible asset,2014its industry, and the general economy; - 2015 (iii) past results, current operations, and future prospects of the business enterprise; - 2016(iv)past sales of capital stock or other ownership interests in the business enterprise or2017intangible asset being appraised; - 2018 (v) sales of capital stock or other ownership interests in similar business enterprises; - 2019(vi)prices, terms, and conditions affecting past sales of similar ownership interests in the2020asset being appraised or a similar asset; and - 2021 (vii) economic benefit of tangible and intangible assets.
+- 2031 (a) An appraiser must develop value opinion(s) and conclusion(s) by use of one or more approaches that are necessary for credible assignment results. - 2033 (b) An appraiser must, when necessary for credible assignment results, analyze the effect on value, if any, of: - (i) the nature and history of the business enterprise or intangible asset; - 2036 (ii) financial and economic conditions affecting the business enterprise or intangible asset, its industry, and the general economy; - (iii) past results, current operations, and future prospects of the business enterprise; - 2039 (iv) past sales of capital stock or other ownership interests in the business enterprise or intangible asset being appraised; - (v) sales of capital stock or other ownership interests in similar business enterprises; - 2042 (vi) prices, terms, and conditions affecting past sales of similar ownership interests in the asset being appraised or a similar asset; and - (vii) economic benefit of tangible and intangible assets.

-2022Comment on (i)-(vii): This Standards Rule directs the appraiser to study the prospective and2023retrospective aspects of the business enterprise and to study it in terms of the economic and2024industry environment within which it operates.
+Comment on (i)-(vii): This Standards Rule directs the appraiser to study the prospective and retrospective aspects of the business enterprise and to study it in terms of the economic and industry environment within which it operates.

-72 See Advisory Opinion 28, Scope of Work Decision, Performance, and Disclosure, and Advisory Opinion 29, An Acceptable Scope of Work.
+95 See Advisory Opinion 28, Scope of Work Decision, Performance, and Disclosure, and Advisory Opinion 29, An Acceptable Scope of Work.

-- 2025(c)An appraiser must, when necessary for credible assignment results, analyze the effect on value, if2026any, of buy-sell and option agreements, investment letter stock restrictions, restrictive corporate2027charter or partnership agreement clauses, and similar features or factors that may influence2028value. - 2029(d)An appraiser must, when necessary for credible assignment results, analyze the effect on value, if2030any, of the extent to which the interest appraised contains elements of ownership control and is2031marketable and/or liquid. - 2032Comment: An appraiser must analyze factors such as holding period, interim benefits, and the2033difficulty and cost of marketing the subject interest. - Equity interests in a business enterprise are not necessarily worth the pro rata share of the business enterprise interest value as a whole.
+2048 2049 2050 2051 (c) An appraiser must, when necessary for credible assignment results, analyze the effect on value, if any, of buy-sell and option agreements, investment letter stock restrictions, restrictive corporate charter or partnership agreement clauses, and similar features or factors that may influence value.
+2052 2053 2054 (d) An appraiser must, when necessary for credible assignment results, analyze the effect on value, if any, of the extent to which the interest appraised contains elements of ownership control and is marketable and/or liquid.
+2055 2056 Comment : An appraiser must analyze factors such as holding period, interim benefits, and the difficulty and cost of marketing the subject interest.
+2057 2058 2059 2060 2061 Equity interests in a business enterprise are not necessarily worth the pro rata share of the business enterprise interest value as a whole.
 Also, the value of the business enterprise is not necessarily a direct mathematical extension of the value of the fractional interests.
-The degree of control, marketability and/or liquidity or lack thereof depends on a broad variety of facts and circumstances that must be analyzed when applicable. - 2039 Standards Rule 9-5 - 2040 In developing an appraisal of an interest in a business enterprise or intangible asset, an appraiser must: - 2041(a)reconcile the quality and quantity of data available and analyzed within the approaches,2042methods, and procedures used; and - 2043(b)reconcile the applicability and relevance of the approaches, methods and procedures used to2044arrive at the value conclusion(s). - 2045 Comment: The value conclusion is the result of the appraiser's judgment and not necessarily 2046 the result of a mathematical process.
+The degree of control, marketability and/or liquidity or lack thereof depends on a broad variety of facts and circumstances that must be analyzed when applicable.
+2062 Stand ards Rule 9-5 2063 In dev veloping an appraisal of an interest in a business enterprise or intangible asset, an appraiser must: 2064 2065 (a) reconcile the quality and quantity of data available and analyzed within the approaches, methods, and procedures used; and 2066 2067 (b) reconcile the applicability and relevance of the approaches, methods and procedures used to arrive at the value conclusion(s).
+2068 2069 Comment : The value conclusion is the result of the appraiser's judgment and not necessarily the result of a mathematical process.

-2047 STANDARD 10: BUSINESS APPRAISAL, REPORTING
+STANDARD 10: BUSINESS APPRAISAL, REPORTING